-- Drain and rinse 2 cans of the beans.
+Drain and rinse 2 cans of the beans.
 Combine beans with chicken broth in a blender container.
-Blend on high for about 30 seconds or until nice an smooth.
+Blend on high for about 30 seconds or until smooth.
 Add to the onion mixture in the slow cooker.

-- Drain and rinse remaining 4 cans of beans, Add beans, tomatoes, green chilis, oregano and chicken to slow cooker and stir to combine.
+Drain and rinse remaining 4 cans of beans, Add beans, tomatoes, green chilis and chicken to slow cooker and stir to combine.
 Cover and cook on low for 6-8 hours.